 - Monitoring and researching the latest market trends.
 Best practice is rapidly evolving, including from a sustainability perspective, so we continue to challenge our clients' sustainable investment approaches.
-Over the next year, we expect the emphasis on social and nature-related investment to grow, particularly in response to Government policy developments (e.g. policies focusing on biodiversity net gain, or social guidance for pension schemes). - Recruiting and retaining the best talent in the industry.
-Whilst the Sustainable Investment Team continues to expand, we have an outstanding position for a sustainability specialist, currently. - Engaging with investment managers to do the right thing and drive sustainability and stewardship improvements, over time.
+Over the next year, we expect the emphasis on social and nature-related investment to continue to grow, particularly in response to Government policy developments (e.g. policies focusing on biodiversity net gain, or social guidance for pension schemes). - Recruiting and retaining the best talent in the industry.
+While looking to retain top talent, we will also continue to expand the Sustainable Investment (SI) Team in line with our ambitions and client demand. - Engaging with investment managers to do the right thing and drive sustainability and stewardship improvements, over time.
 We will continue to annually update our manager sustainability integration assessments to push them to track industry developments.
-With an emphasis over the next year on improving responses to nature-related risks and opportunities (we are currently trialling a nature score for investment products). - We are increasingly looking to the Isio Digital Team as a way of driving innovation in the way we deliver our advice to our clients, including as part of our sustainability services.
-A key area of focus, over the next year, will be the development of an ESG data model for enhanced client sustainability analytics.
+With a continuing emphasis over the next year on improving responses to social- and nature-related risks and opportunities (while this is not new, we are continuing to trial social and nature scoring for investment products as these areas continue to develop and will look to report on these areas when sufficiently established). - We are increasingly looking to the Isio Digital Team as a way of driving innovation in the way we deliver our advice to our clients, including as part of our sustainability services.
+A key area of focus, over the next year, will be further developing and rolling out our in-house ESG data model to select clients, and thereafter in scaling the model across our wider client base, for enhanced client sustainability analytics.